 Most Helpful Review

-Researched Fortinet FortiGate-VM but chose Cisco ASA NGFW: It provides security for our company and users
+Researched Fortinet FortiGate-VM but chose Cisco ASA Firewall: Good for building a solid security solution for a company

 We asked business professionals to review the solutions they use.
 Here are some excerpts of what they said:

 "The user interface is easy to navigate."

 "It is very stable compared to other firewall products."